-Miami University Libraries join OLH LPS model
+University of Sussex joins OLH LPS model

-Posted by on 2015-04-13
+Posted by Martin Paul Eve on 2015-05-07

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
-With initial funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium.
-Because of this, the OLH model has no fees for authors, far more effective model for open access in the humanities.
+With initial funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.

 Back to News List